 - Chambal and Mahi are the perennial rivers of Rajasthan.

-- River drainage system of Rajasthan is decided by Aravalli Range which works as the divides the rivers of Rajasthan in two parts.
+- The river drainage system of Rajasthan is decided by the Aravalli Range which works as divides the rivers of Rajasthan into two parts.

 - On the basis of this Rivers are divided into 3 groups.

 1. Rivers that drain in the Bay of Bengal